Return to Index

 *These are foods, beverages, spices, and condiments that commonly irritate the stomach.
 However, there may be foods on this list that don’t bother you.
 Likewise, there may be foods not on this list that do bother you.
 (For example, some individuals with GERD (gastroesophageal reflux disease) complain that high-acid fruits, such as oranges and tomatoes bother them).
 Therefore, it’s important to monitor the foods you consume and how well you tolerate them.

-- Eat small, frequent meals (eg, 6 small meals instead of 3 large meals).
+- Eat small, frequent meals (such as 6 small meals instead of 3 large meals).

 - Eat slowly; try putting utensils down between bites.